Lifted Model Checking for Relational MDPs

-The relational Bellman operator extends REBEL \citep{Kersting:2004}, that computes the probabilistic reachability operator $\mathtt{P_{\bowtie p}[F^{\leq k}} \mathtt{S}]$\footnote{REBEL is used for computing the optimal policy for reaching a set of goal states in model-based relational reinforcement learning, thus it computes a reachability property}.
-In particular, it calculates the probabilities of all states satisfying a reachability goal $\mathtt{S}$ where $\mathtt{S}$ is an abstract state.
-To support the other operators i.e. $\mathtt{P_{\bowtie p}[U^{\leq k}\cdot]}$, $\mathtt{P_{\bowtie p}[U\; \cdot]}$ and $\mathtt{P_{\bowtie p}[X\; \cdot]}$, REBEL needs to be generalized in multiple ways, as will be discussed in Sections \ref{sec:logical regression}, \ref{sec:Q rules} and \ref{sec:V rules}.
+Given an RMDP and a pCTL formula $\mathtt{P_{\bowtie p}}[\psi]$, the task of pCTL-REBEL is to compute a \textit{state probability function} $V^p: S\rightarrow [0,1]$ that assigns a probability to each state.
+Similar to the original REBEL, pCTL-REBEL takes an initial state probability function $V^p_0$ and iteratively computes $V^p_1, V^p_2$, etc for a number of steps, depending on the given formula.
+When the formula has a \textit{step bound} $\mathtt{k}$, then Then pCTL-REBEL is applied for $\mathtt{k}$ times \footnote{A step bound is commonly called a finite horizon in AI.}.
+When the formula is unbounded, pCTL-REBEL is applied for arbitrarily many times until the probabilities converge.

-The probability of a state satisfying a given path formula $\psi$ is encoded in the \textit{state value function} $V: S\rightarrow [0,1]$.
-Just like the standard Bellman operator, the relational Bellman operator takes an initial state value function $V_0$ and iteratively computes $V_1, V_2, ..., V_{k}$ for $k$ steps. $k$ is given for a step-bounded formula\footnote{Step-boundedness is commonly called a finite horizon in AI. }.
-For an unbounded formula, the probability converges to a good enough approximation with a large enough $k$.
-We now formally define the state value function and the relational Bellman operator, following the notations of \citet{Kersting:2004}.
+The state probability function $V^p$ is similar to REBEL's state value function $V$ but interprets state values as probabilities rather than as expected rewards.
+In a similar way, the state-action probability function $Q^p$ is related to REBEL's $Q$ function but interprets state-action values as probabilities.
+More details will be given later.
+In order to maintain the connection to the original REBEL and to leave room for extending the present model checking approach to incorporate rewards, we use the same notation $V$ and $Q$ for these functions as in REBEL.
+For clarification, we add a superscript $p$ to denote that $V^p$ and $Q^p$ interpret values as probabilities.
+We now formally define these functions and the pCTL relational Bellman operator, following the notations of~\citet{Kersting:2004}.

-\begin{define} (cf. \cite{Kersting:2004}) A state value function $V$ is an ordered set of V-rules of the form $c \leftarrow B$ where $B$ is an abstract state and $c \in [0,1]$, representing the probability of reaching a goal state from $B$.
-The value $V(s)$ of a Herbrand interpretation $s$ is assigned by the first rule such that $s\preceq_\theta B$. \end{define} Given a set of (abstract) goal states $G$, the initial state value function $V_0$ is defined as
+\begin{define} (cf.~\citet{Kersting:2004}) A state probability function $V^p: S\rightarrow [0,1]$ is an ordered set of $V^p$-rules of the form of $c \leftarrow B$ where $B$ is an abstract state and $c \in [0,1]$, representing the probability of reaching a goal state from $B$.
+The value $V^p(s)$ of a ground state $s$ is assigned by the first rule that subsumes $s$, i.e. $s\preceq_\theta B$. \end{define} Given an abstract goal state $G$, the initial state probability function $V^p_0$ is defined as